Everything You Need to Know About Idaho Corporations:

-Agents must either be Idaho residents or businesses registered with the Secretary of State.
+Your Idaho registered agent must be an Idaho resident or business registered with the Secretary of State.
 You can choose either a commercial agent (like Northwest) or a noncommercial agent (like yourself).
-After choosing your agent type, you can either search for your agent’s name or add a new agent to the system.
-If you add a new agent, note that the address must be a physical street address in Idaho.
+Online, after choosing your agent type, you can search for your agent’s name or add a new agent to the system.
+If you do add a new agent, you’ll have to list a physical street address in Idaho where they can be reached.
 Tip: We recommend Northwest for expert registered agent service.

 Your incorporator is the person authorized to submit your Articles of Incorporation.
 Incorporators must include their name, address and signature (electronic signature if submitting online).
 Incorporators don’t have to be directors, officers or anyone in your Idaho corporation.
 Tip: We’ll be your incorporator when you hire Northwest.

 In this optional step, you can enter the names and addresses of your Idaho corporation’s directors.
 Note that Idaho sometimes refers to directors and officers as “governors” of the corporation.
 Tip: Rather not list personal home addresses on this public filing?
 When you hire Northwest, you can use our address throughout your Idaho Articles of Incorporation.

 Why Have a Registered Agent Form Your Idaho Corporation?

 Professionals in Idaho hire registered agent services like Northwest Registered Agent for incorporation—but why?